opensafely-core/ehrql/docs/wiki-docs/the-ehrql-data-schema.md

 * Frames are table-like, with rows and columns.
 * Series are column-like, containing a sequence of values.

-:spiral_notepad: There is a more detailed explanation of [frames and series](ehrql-concepts-in-depth.md#core-types-of-object).
+:notepad_spiral: There is a more detailed explanation of [frames and series](ehrql-concepts-in-depth.md#core-types-of-object).

 ## Columns as series